 People are not just coming for the atmosphere though, the food is righteous.
 Tom doesn’t just run the show, he loves to eat there too.
 “My favorite current item is our BBQ Bacon Burger,” he shares.
 “The burger comes on a buttered brioche bun with fresh lettuce and tomatoes.
 We add BBQ sauce and cheese and it is off the hook yummy.
 I like to add grilled onions.
 It goes really well with an order of fries and a vanilla shake.”

 Tom also believes that fries and shakes are their most popular menu items and explained to me that one of their former workers was an engineering student at the University of Portland and they figured out that they have over 850,000 combinations of shakes if four flavors are considered, reflecting their huge menu.
 “Our most popular menu item for new customers is our Top Burger with cheese,” Tom adds.
 “If you want spicy, the jalapeno burger is the top choice.”
-They also serve dinners such as friend chicken, finger steaks, shrimp, clams, etc. These come with cheesy bread and coleslaw.
+They also serve dinners such as fried chicken, finger steaks, shrimp, clams, etc. These come with cheesy bread and coleslaw.
 He said one of the items most talked about by customers is their french fries.

 The Top Burger Legacy